dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 combination on apex where TYPE12345 is not present.

 Handling of an MQTYPE-Query option MUST NOT itself trigger a truncated response.
-If message size (or other) limits do not allow all of the data obtained by querying for an additional QTx to be included in the final response in their entirety (i.e. as complete RRsets) then the server MUST NOT include the respective QTx in the MQTYPE-Response
+If response size (or other) limits do not allow all of the data obtained by querying for an additional QTx to be included in the final response in their entirety (i.e. as complete RRsets) then the server MUST NOT include the respective QTx in the MQTYPE-Response